What You Should Consider Before You File For Divorce

 At this point in your marriage, you may be going through some trying times and end up thinking about what a divorce would mean for you and your family.
 The fact is, they are never easy, but they can be made easier when you know your rights and have someone by your side to make sure important information is considered and thoughtful decisions are made.

-At The Maitland Law Firm, PLLC we can help you understand the importance of various issues in divorce planning, determine what rights you have in property division and child custody, and explain what steps you should take before you even mention your concerns with your spouse.
-For example:
+At Maitland & Stiffler Law Firm, PLLC, we can help you understand the importance of various issues in divorce planning, determine what rights you have in property division and child custody and explain what steps you should take before you even mention your concerns with your spouse.